sharetribe/flex-docs/src/docs/howto-search/manage-search-schemas-with-flex-cli/index.md

 When you add listing fields in Sharetribe Console, and select _Include this field in keyword search_ or _Add a filter to Search Page_, Sharetribe generates a search schema for the field automatically.
-In the Console, the available field type options are
+In Console, the available field type options are

 - free text (search schema: `text`)
+- number (search schema: `long`)
 - select one (search schema: `enum`)
 - select multiple (search schema: `multi-enum`)